 This week is not only significant to me for that reason, but because it marks the end of a chapter of my book and the beginning of a transition period before I start writing the next one.
 I should really say while I figure out the subject and direction of the new chapter, but it is a transition nonetheless.

 Friday was my last day as a supervisor at the law firm.
 In a rare moment of prioritizing my own needs, I decided to take a step back at work.
 I asked to be replaced as a supervisor and transitioned back into a senior case manager role.
-As of Monday, I am no longer a supervisor.
-(Okay, so I had to take the weekend and most of Monday finishing up work to officially pass the torch, but I am officially free as I write this).

 I am honestly very happy about this decision, but I did have some reservations.
 Does this make me a failure?
 What are people going to think?
 I am used to people seeing me in a certain light, associated with my intelligence and work ethic.
 I like when people tell me I’m like Superwoman, because that is what I want to embody.